 Vietnam, we love it, for good reasons - traditional yet vibrant cities, white sand beaches, rolling mountains, fascinating history and culture, and tantalizing dishes...it has something for everyone.

 The bad news is: it’s not perfect.
 Like the rest of the world, Vietnam has its share of scams that target travelers.
-From time to time, there are stories reported on forums about people being ripped-off, having something stolen or being scammed.
+From time to time, there are stories reported on forums about people being ripped off, having something stolen or being scammed.

-But it’s not worth missing out on the amazing experiences Vietnam has to offer, or being put off by the scams played by a few dishonest people.
+But it’s not worth missing out on the amazing experiences Vietnam has to offer or being put off by the scams played by a few dishonest people.
 As long as you know what scams there are before you go and take extra precautions, you will have a trouble-free time in Vietnam.

-Just like travelling in any other country, you might encounter a crafty taxi driver looking to earn extra money from you in Vietnam.
+Just like traveling in any other country, you might encounter a crafty taxi driver looking to earn extra money from you in Vietnam.
 So it’s important to learn about the tricks they might use, which include:

 - Not using a taximeter and charging you a fortune when you arrive at your destination.
 Some may even hold your luggage hostage in the trunk until exorbitant fees are paid.